Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Discussion

 \subsection{Role of local structural plasticity}

 The proposed SPM implements structural plasticity through local statistical signals rather than explicit global objectives.
-Decisions to grow or prune structure are based on node activity statistics and edge-derivative dynamics within a short temporal window, without direct access to the global reinforcement signal or the full loss landscape.
+Decisions to grow or prune structure are based on edge-wise update statistics within a short temporal window, without direct access to the global reinforcement signal or the full loss landscape.
 In particular, edge-driven growth is triggered by fluctuating derivatives, suggesting insufficiently resolved structure along certain paths, whereas pruning targets weak and near-static edges and removes orphan nodes.
 This separates the \emph{structural} rule, which acts on intrinsic signals, from the \emph{synaptic} rule, which in this work is provided by backpropagation.

 This separation places SMGrNN in a distinct position relative to most dynamic architectures in continual and multi-task learning, where capacity expansion is often orchestrated at the task level or via heuristics tied to validation performance.
 Here, structural adaptation proceeds continuously and at a finer granularity, with small changes accumulated over time as the policy trains.
-At the same time, the SPM is agnostic to the choice of synaptic learning rule: in principle, the same structural mechanism could be paired with gradient-based learning, layer-local objectives, Hebbian plasticity, or spike-timing-dependent rules.
-This decoupling suggests that SMGrNN can serve as a generic structural envelope around a variety of local learning rules, including future spiking implementations where both connectivity and weights evolve under local plasticity.
+In the present work, this separation should be interpreted conservatively.
+The experiments only establish that local structural adaptation can be beneficial when combined with standard gradient-based synaptic optimization.
+They do not show that the same structural rules remain effective under Hebbian, spike-based, or other fully local synaptic learning rules.
+The main significance of the current result is therefore the independent contribution of local structural plasticity within a conventional training setting, rather than a validated general framework for all local learning regimes.